Sixteen reporters in eight countries lift the lid on Europe’s inscrutable biomass industry.

 Biomass, specifically wood pellets, has become the main source of renewable energy in the EU, with a share of almost 60 percent, fuelled by lucrative subsidies from member states relying on it for their transition.
 An entire industry has developed around the switch to biomass that operates across state lines and with almost no scrutiny or transparency.

-This investigation is the first of its kind to look at this industry with a Europe-wide lens, using the expertise of on-the-ground reporters to track the trade and its beneficiaries across the bloc.
+Tracing the path of pellets from forest to furnace, this investigation is the first of its kind to look at this industry with a Europe-wide lens, using the expertise of on-the-ground reporters to track the trade and its beneficiaries across the bloc.

 Picture: A drone image of an area of cleared forest in Haanja Nature Reserve, southern Estonia.
 Photo credit: Liis Treimann.